Jonskar/Danish-Passphrase-Generator/README.md

 - Removed words with less than 4 and more then 10 characters
 - All words made lowercase

-The final wordlist has XXXXXX Danish words.
+The final wordlist has 40771 Danish words.

 ## Credits